 Always have a Plan B.Accidents happen.
 If things don’t go as planned, how are you going to safely bail out?
 “Plan for the best, prepare for the worst. ”What’s your “fire exit” strategy?
 If you make a crucial mistake mid air how will you bail out safely?

 3. MG180X: Reversed-Focus

 There is a saying “Where attention goes, energy grows and results show.”If you get nervous before doing your trick, second guess yourself or overthink it’s caused by your focus pointing to the wrong direction.“WHAT IF I wipeout, hit my head and get a concussion, or blow my knee?” is fuel for the fears fire.

 Your imagination gives the instructions that your body blatantly executes.
 If you focus on all the ways you might fail, you are giving that as a command for your body to follow.
 Instead what you need to do is reverse your focus.

-Prime your body to succeed by imagining all the ways HOW you will successfully pull of that heavy barrel or big wave.
+Prime your body to succeed by imagining all the ways HOW you will successfully pull off that heavy barrel or big wave.
 Fill your mind with the perfect performance so there is no room in your your thoughts for of failure.

 As always, put what you've learned here into practice and experiment with these techniques.
 That's the only way to get results.

 You're late to the party.
 Check this out -- Mental Advantage is my email list reserved exclusively for progressive surfers, snowboarders, skiers, wake boarders and alike committed athletes looking to improve 3x faster.

 © 2013 - 2021 All rights reserved.
 Read our terms and conditions.